Skip to content

 Tom and I exchanged several emails before my purchases from Origin K9, including some ‘outside the box’ requests for spare parts I wanted.
 Tom was more than helpful, and getting my extra bits and pieces, which technically weren’t items for sale, was no problem.

-# Professional dog handling, large dog accessories, hands free dog lead, strong dog leads.
+# Professional dog handling, large dog accessories, hands free dog lead, strong dog leads, lead for large dogs.

 Share this